SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 	java -jar selenium-server-standalone-2.38.0.jar -h

 This would give you Selenium-RC's server options.
-If you want the command-line help for Selenium-Grid, you first use the -hub or -node options to tell Selenium-Server you're intereted in Selenium-Grid, and then follow with a -h.
+If you want the command-line help for Selenium-Grid, you first use the -hub or -node options to tell Selenium-Server you're interested in Selenium-Grid, and then follow with a -h.

 .. code-block:: bash